Family & Household Crypto Portfolio: One Dashboard, Separate Taxpayers (2026)

 1. Keep per-person ownership and basis on every wallet.

-2. Build the household view as a roll-up of correct per-person records — never pool first.
+2. Build the household view as a roll-up of correct per-person records, never pooling first.

-3. Do not assume the tax unit — confirm household-vs-individual per jurisdiction.
+3. Do not assume the tax unit; confirm household-versus-individual per jurisdiction.

 4. Treat France's foyer fiscal as an example, not a global default.

-5. Flag inter-member transfers for gift/other treatment — not plain self-transfers.
+5. Flag inter-member transfers for gift or other treatment, not as plain self-transfers.

 6. Confirm couple/minor treatment with an adviser for the relevant country.